stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 story of New York low life; and now, looking back, he perceived that cosmic irony had justified the prophet's words while secretly confuting their flippant meaning.
-The horror, as glimpsed at last, could not make a story--for like the book cited by Poe's German authority, "es l&auml;sst sich nicht lesen  --it does not permit itself to be read. "
+The horror, as glimpsed at last, could not make a story--for like the book cited by Poe's German authority, "es lässt sich nicht lesen  --it does not permit itself to be read. "

     II.